nodejs/undici/README.md

 - `idleTimeout`, the timeout after which a socket with no active requests will be released and no longer re-used for subsequent requests.
-This value is an upper bound and might be reduced by keep-alive hints from the server.
+This value may be overriden by keep-alive hints from the server.
   Default: `4e3` milliseconds (4s).

 - `requestTimeout`, the timeout after which a request will time out, in